-7. Exclusion
+7.Suspension

 - i.
-The decision to exclude rests solely with the Headteacher or Deputy Headteacher in their absence. - ii.
-The length of exclusion will be determined by the severity and circumstance of the incident, and will be determined by the school.
-A behavioral incident viewed as very serious by the school will result in exclusion. - iii.
-A student will also be excluded if despite all efforts alternative behaviour strategies have failed to produce resolution and/or reconciliation and/or: - They have posed a risk to safety or good order in the school - They continue to pose a threat to the safety or well-being of another student or member of staff - They have seriously disrupted learning - There is a likelihood of continued disruption to learning - They have repeatedly breached school rules - iv.
+The decision to suspend a student from attending school rests solely with the Headteacher or Deputy Headteacher in their absence, and is based on their judgement of the situation. - ii.
+The length of suspension will be determined by the severity and circumstance of the incident, and will be determined by the school.
+A behavioural incident viewed as very serious by the school will result in suspension. - iii.
+A student will also be suspended if despite all efforts alternative behaviour strategies have failed to produce resolution and/or reconciliation and/or: - They have posed a risk to safety or good order in the school

+- They continue to pose a threat to the safety or well-being of another student or member of staff - They have seriously disrupted learning - There is a likelihood of continued disruption to learning - v.
 Permanent exclusion will be considered if a student commits a very serious breach of discipline.
 Examples include, but are not restricted to: - Bringing illegal drugs into school and/or selling drugs before, during or after school\ - Bringing an offensive weapon into school. - Uses or threatens to use serious violence against a student or member of staff.
-This would include the use or threat of use of an offensive weapon or prohibited item. - Carrying out, or threatening to carry out sexual abuse or assault - Persistent breaking of school rules - Refusal to cooperate with staff - Breaks previous contract of remittance following fixed term exclusion - Malicious allegation(s) against a member of staff or student. - Abuse against sexual orientation, gender identity or disability. - Inappropriate use of social media or online technology
+This would include the use or threat of use of an offensive weapon or prohibited item. - Carrying out, or threatening to carry out sexual abuse or assault - Persistent breaking of school rules - Refusal to cooperate with staff - Breaks previous contract of readmittance following suspension - Malicious allegation(s) against a member of staff or student. - Abuse against sexual orientation, gender identity or disability and other forms of bullying - Inappropriate use of social media or online technology - vi.
+Suspension will require the completion of work commensurate with the learning time missed, equivalent to at least 7 hours per day of suspension, to ensure that learning is not compromised through absence from school.
+The school will judge whether the standard of work is acceptable, and further discipline measures will be put in place to secure the required standard if necessary.
+This further serves to underscore the seriousness of suspension as a disciplinary measure.